Product images of Marine chronometer, movement

 Marine chronometer, movement

-A marine chronometer numbered 8905, by Victor Kullberg.
+A marine chronometer numbered 8883, by Victor Kullberg.
 It has a two-day full-plate movement with reverse fusee, and four pillars, all fixed with blued screws.
-The movement is marked with the broad arrow.
+The movement is marked with the broad arrow and the number 8883.
 The fusee, with stop-work and Harrison's maintaining power, has a pipe round the winding square.
-There is an Earnshaw-type spring detent escapement and a two-arm balance with a helical balance spring.
+There is an Earnshaw-type spring detent escapement and a two-arm balance with helical balance spring.

 - National Maritime Museum, Greenwich, London, Ministry of Defence Art Collection